KDE/digikam-doc/post_processing/video_slideshow.rst

     The Video Slideshow Wizard Output Settings Page

 Pressing on **Next** button will start the video encoding.
-This stage can take a while depending of the number of items to process and the delay to use for each image to genreate as video.
+This stage can take a while depending of the number of items to process and the delay to use for each image to generate as video.

 .. figure:: images/video_slideshow_05.webp
     :alt: